mongodb/mongodbatlas-cloudformation-resources/README.md

 ![Screenshot 2023-03-31 at 17 32 55](https://user-images.githubusercontent.com/5663078/230436500-fb4ee057-b70e-4580-a94d-f56191728117.png)

 ## Error: 404 (request "INVALID_GROUP_ID") An invalid group ID 6458c1bacde92a3069d69603|default was specified
-The problem is caused by using the project resource identifies (ID + Profile Name) as input paramater ProjectID of another CFN resource.
+The problem is caused by using the project resource identifier (ID + Profile Name) as input paramater ProjectID of another CFN resource.
 The correct approach is to use [GetAttr](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html) function to get the ProjectId from the project resource and use that value as input paramenter to the next CFN resource.
 Example of correct use of GetAtt (see [project-cluster.json](examples/cluster/project-cluster.json)):
 ```json
    "AtlasCluster": {